glfw/glfw.github.io/faq.md

 GLFW is *by design* not...

 - a user interface library.
-It allows you to create a single, OpenGL-capable window.
+It allows you to create top-level windows with OpenGL contexts.
 No menus, no buttons.
 - a Windows-only library.
-Requests for features that cannot be portably implemented will be denied unless they are unobtrusive (like the Windows port looking for a `GLFW_ICON` resource).
+Requests for features that cannot be portably implemented will be denied unless they are unobtrusive, like the Windows port looking for a `GLFW_ICON` resource at window creation.
 - a threading library.
 There are already good cross-platform threading libraries and threading has been added to both the C11 and C++11 standard libraries.
+- an image loading library.
+There are already good cross-platform image loading libraries.
 - capable of rendering text.
-There are already several libraries that render text with OpenGL, and consistent cross-platform text rendering cannot depend on the platform's text rendering facilities anyway.
+There are already several libraries that render text with OpenGL and consistent cross-platform text rendering cannot depend on the platform's text rendering facilities anyway.
 - capable of rendering anything at all.
 Rendering is up to you and/or other libraries.
-- equipped with a menu system.
-- integrated into *any* user interface toolkit on *any* platform.
-Good UI toolkits already provide OpenGL-capable widgets.
+- integrated with *any* user interface toolkit on *any* platform.
+Good UI toolkits already provide OpenGL-capable widgets and having two libraries both talking to the vast global state of a window system is asking for trouble.
 - able to play back sound.
 - GLUT or SDL.